 Now, I have a few minutes left to speak about this in Vajrayana, in other words in tantra.
 Tantra, first of all, is a very, very complex and complicated topic.
 But what we are dealing with here is – first of all, it is a Mahayana path, so we’re aiming for enlightenment.
 And remember what prevents enlightenment is the fact that the mind makes appearances of things existing solidly, encapsulated in plastic all by themselves, unrelated to anything else, as if there were lines around everything.
 That is what we really have to get rid of.
 Because on the basis of that, then you believe it and then you act it out – as if things existed that way.

 And so what makes that appearance?
 This has to do with very subtle levels of the mind.
 We speak in tantra of the subtlest level of mind, which is known as the clear light level of mind.
-It is very much related to Buddha – nature that the Abbot was speaking about.
-So this clear light nature of the mind is what gives the continuity – that’s what actually goes on from moment to moment, through death into the next life into enlightenment; it continues in nirvana and enlightenment as well.
+It is very much related to Buddha–nature.
+This clear light nature of the mind is what gives the continuity – that’s what actually goes on from moment to moment, through death into the next life into enlightenment; it continues in nirvana and enlightenment as well.
 It’s just what provides the continuity – I often describe that in terms of a radio: the radio can be on different channels, it can be with different volumes (louder or softer), but this clear light mind is just the level of the radio being on.
 The radio being on – it doesn’t matter what rebirth state, what station we are on; loud, soft, how much suffering we have – the radio is always on.
 That is the clear light level of mind.

 So what we want to do in tantra is the same thing, it’s to overcome true suffering and true origins.
 What is the origin here?
 The true origin is – remember we were talking about the twelve links of dependent arising, that we have this karmic aftermath, these tendencies and so on, and they get activated, and because they are activated what happens is we die.
 At the time of death, in the period of death, all you have is a clear light level of mind.
 Now when another rebirth is going to happen, what happens is that with this clear light level of mind there is a very subtle level of energy (like the electricity that is keeping the radio on); and this subtle level of energy when karma is activated – then to get another rebirth, what happens is that that very subtle level starts to become more gross.
 I mean that subtle level, that underlying level stays, but now the radio goes on again and what happens is with this subtle energy it gets grosser and grosser, and the mind starts making these crazy appearances again.
 Obviously what we want to do is to – the same as what I was presenting here – we want to not activate karma.
 We want to have this understanding: no true “me”, no impossible “soul” etc. But what we are aiming for then is to be able to get that clear light mind – not just in death, but in meditation – and get it so that the clear light mind – you don’t leave it; that the mind doesn’t start to make all these crazy appearances and then you believe in it.
 But that you stay with that clear light mind, and with that clear light mind you have the understanding of these sixteen aspects of the noble truths: the understanding of no solid “me”, etc.